-18. I have also appeared and been featured in a variety of Television programs, including in: (1) Gorongosa Park: Rebirth of Paradise (2015), a PBS six-part series about the restoration of Gorongosa National Park in which my elephant work is highlighted in episodes 2 and 5; (2) An Apology to Elephants, an award winning 2013 documentary that explores abuse and brutal treatment of elephants; (3) War Elephants (2012), an award winning documentary about the traumatized elephants in Gorongosa National Park, Mozambique, and their recovery, by National Geographic Wild, worldwide; (4) Elephant communication research is featured in "Elephant having tales to tell" (2008), NHK, Japan (Japanese and English versions); (5) Interview on elephant communication and cognition for Smart Planet for REDES-TVE, Spain (2006); (6) Elephant cognition and conservation views featured on National Geographic Explorer Elephant Rage (2005); (8) Elephant recordings featured in Discovery Channel's Echo III (2004); (9) Elephant communication research, Elephant's Talk, featured in BBC documentary Talking with Animals (2002); (10) Work featured on News and Talk shows such as CNN (1993), ABC news Women and Science, The Today Show, (1996), West 57th Street CBS News (1989), PM Magazine (1987); (11) Research featured in Inside the Animal Mind Part 3 Animal Consciousness, WNET Nature (1999); (12) Featured on Episode 16, Elephants, in series, Champions of the Wild, Omni Film Productions, Vancouver, Canada (1998); (13) Life, elephant research, and conservation work subject of National Geographic Special, Coming of Age with Elephants (1996); (14) Wildlife Warriors, National Geographic Special (1996); (15) A Voice for Elephants USIA AfricaPIX (1996); (16) Discovery Channel documentary "Ultimate Guide to Elephants" (1996); (17) Elephants like us, Rossellini and Associates (1990); (18) The language of the elephants, Rossellini and Associates (1990); (19) Elephant research and conservation work featured in National Geographic Special Ivory Wars (1989); (20) Research highlighted in BBC production Trials of Life with David Attenbourgh (1988); (21) Work on elephant infrasound featured in Supersense BBC Natural History Unit series on animal senses (1988); and (22) Featured in Sports and Adventure, Women of the World (1987).
+18. I have also appeared and been featured in a variety of Television programs, including in: (1) Secrets of the Elephants (2023); (2) Gorongosa Park: Rebirth of Paradise (2015), a PBS six-part series about the restoration of Gorongosa National Park in which my elephant work is highlighted in episodes 2 and 5; (3) An Apology to Elephants, an award winning 2013 documentary that explores abuse and brutal treatment of elephants; (4) War Elephants (2012), an award winning documentary about the traumatized elephants in Gorongosa National Park, Mozambique, and their recovery, by National Geographic Wild, worldwide; (5) Elephant communication research is featured in "Elephant having tales to tell" (2008), NHK, Japan (Japanese and English versions); (6) Interview on elephant communication and cognition for

+Smart Planet for REDES-TVE, Spain (2006); (7) Elephants and vocal learning, Daily Planet Discovery Channel Canada (2005); (8) Elephant cognition and conservation views featured on National Geographic Explorer Elephant Rage (2005); (9) Elephant recordings featured in Discovery Channel's Echo III (2004); (10) Elephant communication research, Elephant's Talk, featured in BBC documentary Talking with Animals (2002); (11) Work featured on News and Talk shows such as CNN (1993), ABC news Women and Science, The Today Show, (1996), West 57th Street CBS News (1989), PM Magazine (1987); (12) Research featured in Inside the Animal Mind Part 3 Animal Consciousness, WNET Nature (1999); (13) Featured on Episode 16, Elephants, in series, Champions of the Wild, Omni Film Productions, Vancouver, Canada (1998); (14) Life, elephant research, and conservation work subject of National Geographic Special, Coming of Age with Elephants (1996); (15) Wildlife Warriors, National Geographic Special (1996); (16) A Voice for Elephants USIA AfricaPIX (1996); (17) Discovery Channel documentary "Ultimate Guide to Elephants" (1996); (18) Elephants like us, Rossellini and Associates (1990); (19) The language of the elephants, Rossellini and Associates (1990); (20) Elephant research and conservation work featured in National Geographic Special Ivory Wars (1989); (21) Research highlighted in BBC production Trials of Life with David Attenbourgh (1988); (22) Work on elephant infrasound featured in Supersense BBC Natural History Unit series on animal senses (1988); and (23) Featured in Sports and Adventure, Women of the World (1987).

 19. I have testified as an expert witness in court cases in several countries, including: (1) In 1998 in South Africa in the Case of NSPCA v.
 Riccardo Ghiazza regarding the capture, mistreatment of 34 baby elephants.
 Ghiazza was eventually found guilty of cruelty; (2) In 2005 via video link in International Fund for Animal Welfare, et al. v.
 Minister for the Environment and Heritage et al., N2005/916 regarding the export of Asian elephants from Thailand to Australia; (3) In 2008 in Washington DC in American Society for the Prevention of Cruelty to Animals, Animal Welfare Institute, The Fund for Animals, Animal Protection Institute & Tom Rider Plaintiffs in ASCPA v.
 Ringling Brothers and Barnum & Bailey Circus; and (4) In 2012 in Los Angeles in Aaron Leider vs. John Lewis, City of Los Angeles, in a case regarding the welfare of the elephants of Los Angeles Zoo.
-I am currently involved in another case in South Africa but have not yet appeared in court.